robin-raymond/zax.io/functions.md

     return output1, output2, output3, output4
 }

-// creates a new anonymous type and fill the results with the remaining
+// creates a new anonymous type and fills the results with the remaining
-// arguments in the function return value1 :, remaining : -> = func()
+// arguments in the function's return arguments value1 :, remaining : -> = func()

 // print the first result
-print(value)
+print(value1)

 // print the other resulting values print(remaining.output2) print(remaining.output3)
 print(remaining.output4)

+// ERROR: the `output1` was already extracted as an output argument thus will
+// not be present as a result of using the combine operator (`->`) print(remaining.output1)
 ````